PierreGrognet/ChIPseq_Workshop/LibPrep.md

 5. Mix the :red_circle: NEBNext Ultra II Ligation Master Mix byb pipetting up and down several times

 6. Add to the 60µL enr-repaired materials the following
-	-  :red_circle: 30µL NEBNext Ultra II Ligation Master Mix
+	-  🔴(red) 30µL NEBNext Ultra II Ligation Master Mix
-	-  :red_circle: 1µL NEBNext Ligation Enhancer
+	-  🔴(red) 1µL NEBNext Ligation Enhancer
-	-  :red_circle: 2.5µL NEBNext Adapteor for Illumina (15µM)
+	-  🔴(red) 2.5µL NEBNext Adapteor for Illumina (15µM)

 7. Set a 200µL pipette to 50µL and then pipette the entire volume up and down at least 10 times to mix thoroughly.
 Caution, the Ligation Master Mix is very viscous.